ericmjl/essays-on-data-science/docs/workflow/gitflow.md

 on which we practice GitFlow,
 bringing along an intern and a colleague one rank above me who were willing to try this out.
+This has led to much better sharing of the coding and knowledge load, and has also allowed us to cover for one another much more effectively.

 While above I may have sounded as if there is resistance to adoption, in practice I know that most data scientists instinctively know